Cycling Medieval Towns in Costa Brava And The Pyrenees

 The historical center isn’t ideal for biking during peak hours as the cobbled stone streets are narrow and steep, so you might end up bumping into tourists all the time.

 But, there are plenty of biking paths on the secondary roads near Pals leading you to the beaches or wineries.
-We visited Pals twice during early morning, between 6 and 8am, and had the town to ourselves.
+Visited Pals during the early morning, between 6 and 8 am, and you will have the town to yourself.

 Where to eat in Pals